Bridgeconn/vachan-api/docs/architecture.md

 ### app/graphql_apis

 * Defines types, queries and mutations corresponding to all the REST APIs operations
-* Uses same crud functions as REST
+* Uses same router functions as REST
+* Tweaks the request to point to the corresponding REST API, so that the same auth and acess rules can be applied here as well
 * Converts the own types to the app/schemas for validation and uniformity in working with the ORM

 ![component diagram](./images/Vachan-apiv2components.png)